Yuer867/MuseTok/README.md

 ### Music Generation

-Generate music pieces by continuing the prompts from our test sets with the hierarchical music generation framework:
+Generate music pieces by continuing the prompts from our test sets with the two-stage music generation framework:

 ```
 python test_generation.py \